Industry Insights

 Soon after, a dedicated committee is assembled to research available laboratory information systems.
 The group narrows the field to a shortlist of promising lab vendors, schedules demos, and collects key details for comparison.

-After multiple presentations and a thorough evaluation process, the committee identifies several strong candidates and presents its findings to management.
-In response, management initiates further discussions with lab vendors, requesting additional demos and business proposals.
-Then, without warning, the initiative is suddenly paused.
-The planned LIS system upgrade is abandoned, leaving stakeholders confused and frustrated.
+After several presentations and a careful review, the committee picks some strong candidates and reports to management.
+Management then opens further discussions with vendors, requesting additional demos and proposals.
+Suddenly, the plan is put on hold.
+The LIS upgrade has been dropped, causing confusion and frustration among staff.

 The abrupt reversal sparks several questions.
 Did management lose confidence and revert to the comfort of the status quo?
-Did the LIS software vendors fail to make a convincing case for their systems’ value?
+Did the LIS vendors fail to make a convincing case for the value of their systems?
 Most importantly, is there still a chance to revive this critical lab information system modernization effort, or has the opportunity for real progress already slipped away?

 Discover More: Cost of Inaction - The Dire Consequences of Neglecting Modernization in Laboratory Operations and Informatics